- "Furbaby Fever," an essay about how my dog is not my child, at Matter.

 - "Hail Dayton," an essay attempting to make sense of Dayton, Tennessee, home of the Scopes Monkey Trial, in the spring issue of The Oxford American.

 - Can’t Take It With You, an occasional column about money and death, at The Billfold.

 - An interview with Susan Orlean about the diet book she co-wrote with fellow New Yorker writer Patricia Marx, at Slate.

 - "Aint’s," an essay about family and place, in Guernica’s excellent American South issue.

-- I spent a day on the job with Dr. Linda Ellington, possibly Atlanta’s most beloved veterinarian, for the new issue of the Georgia Tech Alumni Magazine.
+- "Home Sweet Dearborn," a profile of Dr. Linda Ellington, Atlanta’s most beloved veterinarian, for the Georgia Tech Alumni Magazine.

 - "Hunger," an essay about ambition and appetite, in the first issue of Scratch, a new digital magazine about writers and money.
 (Read the whole thing on Medium.)

 - "The Next Generation of Country Music," a profile series, in January’s Southern Living.

 - Brother Journal #2, about Charleston, S.C.’s Clammer Dave.